HariSekhon/Nagios-Plugins/README.md

 make
 ```

 Running make as root will install all required Perl CPAN modules by calling 'cpan \<list of modules\>' and then doing the 'git submodule init' and 'git submodule update' to pull in my library git repo.
-You may not want to do this if you're not owning the repo as root and also because you may want to install some of the stock Perl modules such as Net::DNS and LWP::* using your OS packages instead of compiling them straight from CPAN.
+You may not want to do this if you're not owning the repo as root and also because you may want to install some of the common Perl CPAN modules such as Net::DNS and LWP::* using your OS packages instead of compiling them straight from CPAN.

 ### Perl CPAN Modules ###